carlosplanchon/pyclassparser/README.md

 `PyClassParser` is a Python library designed to parse Python class definitions and extract class attributes.
 It uses the `attrs` library for defining class attributes and ensures type safety with `attrs-strict`.

-Actually it only supports Pydantic class format.
+Currently it only supports Pydantic class format.

 ## Features